I Did 50 Burpees Every Day For 30 Days, and Here's What Happened

 - Burpees might be the most efficient exercise on earth.
 I've run two marathons, I've finished a handful of triathlons, and I teach Megaformer classes twice a week.
 Until this challenge, however, every time I've done burpees has generally been part of a HIIT class.
 Isolating burpees as their own workout highlighted how they target every muscle in my body and get my heart rate through the roof.
 My entire body was sore for the entire first week.
 I worked up a genuine sweat every single time, even on day 30.
 The next time I need to cram a good workout into a short amount of time, my go-to move is definitely going to be burpees.
 Lots of them.

 - OMG, my arms.
-MY ARMS, you guys.
+MY ARMS.
 So sore.
 I did a push-up at the bottom of every burpee, and it turns out that 50 push-ups is a lot on its own, much less combined with the other elements of a burpee.
 During the first couple of days, my arms were sorer than they've been in a while (I really hope my boot-camp trainers aren't reading this right now), and that soreness lasted into the second week.
 Ouch.
 The flip side?
 My arms looked significantly more toned on day 30 than they did one day one.
 The above photo is from about day 20 of the challenge, and I almost accused the photographer of photoshopping someone else's arms onto my body when I saw it.
 I tend to put on muscle somewhat easily, but even I was surprised by the end of the challenge.
 If you're specifically looking to increase muscle tone in your arms, though, you might want to consider burpees (on burpees on burpees).

 - Maintaining good form helps.
 I'm not claiming my burpee is picture-perfect, but 1,500 reps later, I learned two tricks that made perfect form slightly more accessible.
 The first is to avoid locking out the elbows when you shoot back into plank position, but instead to keep the arms fully engaged so you're already halfway down into your push-up by the time your toes hit the ground behind you.
 The second is to be really intentional about engaging the abs during the squat-thrust component of the movement (jumping the feet from plank position up to to meet the hands), which not only protects the lower back but makes the entire movement more powerful and controlled.
 Remember how I said my abs and arms were sore for a full week?
 These "tricks" are likely to thank for that.